FAQ

 Agnieszka Przybyszewska, Monika Górska-Olesińska

-Arts & Cultural Studies Review, Issue 1 (63), 2025 (First View)
+Arts & Cultural Studies Review, Issue 1 (63), 2025, pp. 115-116

 Read more Next

-Jose Aburto
+José Aburto

-Arts & Cultural Studies Review, Issue 1 (63), 2025 (First View)
+Arts & Cultural Studies Review, Issue 1 (63), 2025, pp. 117-125

 Latin American digital literature occupies a transformative space in global literary studies, where interactivity, materiality, and computational aesthetics converge with regional cultural and linguistic diversity.
 However, this field faces critical challenges, including technological obsolescence, linguistic marginalization, and infrastructural precarity.
 This paper explores these issues through case studies such as Jose Aburto's Paranoico arcoiris and collaborative preservation efforts like the Antología Lit(e)Lat.
 Drawing on decolonial digital humanities frameworks and theoretical contributions from Salazar Salgado, Gainza, Flores, Hayles, Kozak, and others, the study advocates for inclusive and sustainable preservation practices that reflect the sociotechnical realities of the Global South.
 This paper highlights its potential to reshape the boundaries of global literary heritage from the personal perspective of the author and his 25 years of work experience in digital and experimental poetry from Perú.